Annasofía Facello: Career

 Her beginnings in television was as a production assistant on the Channel 10 show Consentidas, and later on Lo mejor de lo mejor.
 In 2011 she made her first on-screen appearance as a reporter for the show Conectados.
 From 2012 to 2014 she was part of Yo y 3 más hosted by Jorge Piñeyrúa, which allowed her to be awarded the Revelation Award in Television, at the 20th Iris Awards.
 She was the co-host of the Uruguayan version of Raid the Cage, Escape Perfecto and of its spin-off featuring celebrities with Claudia Fernández.

 In 2019 she hosted the brewers reality show Brew Master, a reality show broadcast on Channel 10.
-In June 2020, together with Noelia Ethceverry, she hosted the spin-off program of Got Talent Uruguay, Amamos el talento.
+In June 2020, together with Noelia Etcheverry, she hosted the spin-off program of Got Talent Uruguay, Amamos el talento.
 In 2021 she starred in the short film Made in China and hosted Bake Off Uruguay on Channel 4.